3PillarGlobalInternal/devops-acuity-test/README.md

 To test data, you need to take the `rds_enpoint` generated in the end of the job and used in the next command in your terminal.

-You need to had installed `mysql` in your computer.
-Install it doing `brew install mysql` in macOS.
+You need to had installed `sqlcmd` in your computer.
+Install it doing `brew install sqlcmd` in macOS.

-Also you need to admin password in system variable to allow execute command to our db host. `export MYSQL_PWD=<password>` same password in Github secrets repo.
+Also you need to admin password in system variable to allow execute command to our db host. `export SQLCMDPASSWORD=<password>` same password in Github secrets repo.

 Then you can run this command to see the information in the database

 ```
-mysql -h <rds_endpoint> -u admin < query.sql
+sqlcmd -U admin -S <rds_endpoint>:1433 -i query.sql
 ```

 ### Destroy all reasources created

-Go to tab "Actions" and select the workflow called: "Create MySQL RDS with Terraform".
+Go to tab "Actions" and select the workflow called: "Create SQL Server RDS with Terraform".

 In the drop down choise, select "destroy" and clic in "Run workflow"